 The Appalachian Trail now receives well over 3 million visitors a year, and to put it bluntly, it is being loved to death.
-This is especially true in the Cumberland Valley where we have an active and growing population that likes to get outside.
+This is especially true in the Cumberland Valley, where an active and growing population likes to get outside.
 Like every resource, our recreation areas have their limits, and the more we use them, the more it shows.
-These areas must be continually maintained, strengthened, rebuilt and protected.
-While land managers, volunteers and non-profit organizations, like the Appalachian Trail Conservancy, are working to protect the quality of these recreational assets, there is also a responsibility on the part of the visitor to do what they can to preserve and protect the places we have all come to love and enjoy.
+These areas must be continually maintained, strengthened, rebuilt, and protected.
+While land managers, volunteers, and non-profit organizations are working to protect the quality of these recreational assets, visitors must do what they can to preserve and protect the places we have all come to love and enjoy.

-The Appalachian Trail Conservancy has adopted, and teaches, the seven principles of Leave No Trace as a means of reducing visitor impacts.
+The Appalachian Trail Conservancy has adopted and teaches the seven principles of Leave No Trace to reduce visitor impacts.
 These simple principles serve as a code of outdoor ethics that can empower the visitor and ultimately lead to a more enriching and enjoyable outdoor experience for everyone.
 In the long run, the use of Leave No Trace is a proven method for helping to ensure the quality and longevity of our treasured outdoor recreational areas.

 Pole Steeple Trail

-Pole Steeple, in Pine Grove Furnace State Park is one of the most popular area hikes, and for good reason.
-This side-trail to the A.T. is relatively short, yet a strenuous climb rewards the visitor with a spectacular view of the South Mountain and surrounding Michaux State Forest.
+Pole Steeple in Pine Grove Furnace State Park is one of the most popular area hikes, and for a good reason.
+This side trail to the A.T. is relatively short, yet a strenuous climb rewards the visitor with a spectacular view of the South Mountain and surrounding Michaux State Forest.
 What makes this view so special is the fact that you see almost no sign of built structures.
 It is a rare opportunity for one to look out upon nothing more than nature.

 Pole Steeple is greatly impacted by the sheer number of visitors it receives.
-Trail widening and erosion is a big issue on the blue blazed trail (A.T. side trail) up to the view.
+Trail widening and erosion are a big issue on the blue-blazed trail (A.T. side trail) up to the view.
 To reduce further damage, hikers should make sure to stay towards the center of the trail and avoid tramping vegetation along the sides of the trail.
-Large groups are not appropriate for small areas like the view at Pole Steeple, so think about how many people you are with and try to avoid the busiest times of week or the season.
-If you do make the climb, remember to share the view with others and keep in mind that they may be there to enjoy some peace and quiet.
-It’s important to enjoy yourself, but shouting and yelling is best done in a busier area.
+Large groups are not appropriate for small areas like the view at Pole Steeple, so think about how many people you are with and try to avoid the busiest times of the week or the season.
+If you do the climb, remember to share the view with others and remember that they may be there to enjoy some peace and quiet.
+Enjoying yourself is important, but shouting and yelling are best done in a busier area.
 Finally, remember to pack out your trash.
-Trash, including food scraps and dog waste, are commonly left behind at Pole Steeple, degrading the quality of the space for all.
+Trash, including food scraps and dog waste, is commonly left behind at Pole Steeple, degrading the quality of the space for all.

 A.T. through the Boiling Springs Valley

-With its low, flat route through the valley, mud tends to be one of the common trail maintenance challenges on this section.
-Where the trail is seasonally wet, or prone to muddiness, the Cumberland Valley Appalachian Trail Club volunteers often construct puncheon, bog bridging or boardwalks to keep the hiker high and dry.
-But after major rain events, mud is likely to pop up just about anywhere.
-The best thing to do in this case is stay off the trail all together, but if you just can’t resist a trail run, do be prepared to get muddy.
+With its low, flat route through the valley, mud tends to be one of the common trail maintenance challenges in this section.
+Where the trail is seasonally wet or prone to muddiness, the Cumberland Valley Appalachian Trail Club volunteers often construct puncheon, bog bridging, or boardwalks to keep the hiker high and dry.
+But mud will likely pop up just about anywhere after major rain events.
+In this case, the best thing to do is to stay off the trail altogether, but if you can’t resist a trail run, be prepared to get muddy.
 Hiking straight through the center of a muddy area, rather than around, is the best way to prevent trail widening and extensive mud pits.
-Waterproof boots, and especially gaiters that cover your boots and ankles, are excellent gear to have if you are trying to reduce your impact.
-Respecting wildlife (by keeping a safe distance), and being considerate of neighboring land owners (by abiding by ownership signs) are other important principles to remember when using the narrow Trail corridor of the Valley.
+Waterproof boots, and especially gaiters that cover your boots and ankles are excellent gear to have if you are trying to reduce your impact.
+Respecting wildlife (by keeping a safe distance) and being considerate of neighboring land owners (by abiding by ownership signs) are other important principles to remember when using the narrow Trail corridor of the Valley.